tphan86/tphan86.github.io/_posts/2024-05-27-image-search-engine.md

 <br>
 ### Actions <a name="overview-actions"></a>

 Here we implement the pre-trained VGG16 network.
-Instead of the final MaxPooling layer, we we add in a **Global Average Pooling Layer** at the end of the VGG16 architecture meaning the output of the network will be a single vector of numeric information rather than many arrays.
+Instead of the final MaxPooling layer, we add in a **Global Average Pooling Layer** at the end of the VGG16 architecture meaning the output of the network will be a single vector of numeric information rather than many arrays.
 We use "feature vector" to compare image similarity.

 We pre-process our 300 base-set images, and then pass them through the VGG16 network to extract their feature vectors.
 We store these in an object for use when a search image is fed in.